The Sum of All Fears (film): Critical response

 A few positive reviews came from The Argus, who praised Freeman for giving "the William Cabot character such validity."
 Roger Ebert awarded the film 3.5 out of 4, stars and felt that "the use of the neo-Nazis is politically correct: Best to invent villains who won't offend any audiences.
 This movie can play in Syria, Saudi Arabia and Iraq without getting walkouts."
-On the other hand, Ebert found weaknesses in the character Jack Ryan's "one-man actions in post-bomb Baltimore" which Ebert felt were "unlikely and way too well-timed".
+On the other hand, Ebert found weaknesses in the character of Jack Ryan, whose "one-man actions in post-bomb Baltimore" were "unlikely and way too well-timed".
 Other reviewers disparaged the recasting of the novel's Arab terrorist villains as Neo-Nazis.

 In Reel Power: Hollywood Cinema and American Supremacy, author Matthew Alford observed that the American political characters in the film act benevolently, declaring "When the President and his advisers do apply force it is with heavy hearts and purely as a way of demonstrating 'deterrence' in the hope that this will encourage the Russians to back down.
 They never apply excessive violence and are ultimately successful—with Ryan's help—in avoiding nuclear warfare."
 Furthermore, he argued that "the film celebrates and makes light of the enormous covert powers of a globally operating US national security state and its allies."

 Ed Gonzalez of Slant magazine took issue with the film's violent content, especially as it was released not long after the September 11 terrorist attacks in the US.

 Box office

-The Sum of All Fears made $31.1 million during its opening weekend, ranking in first place at the box office, beating Star Wars: Episode II – Attack of the Clones and Undercover Brother.
+The Sum of All Fears made $31.1 million during its opening weekend, ranking in first place at the box office, beating Star Wars: Episode II – Attack of the Clones, Spider-Man and Undercover Brother.
 It then made $19.2 million in its second weekend, outgrossing Divine Secrets of the Ya-Ya Sisterhood and Bad Company in the process.
 According to Box Office Mojo, the film made $118,907,036 domestically and $75,014,336 in foreign totals, easily recovering its $68 million production costs.